 Power Clean: 5 sets of 3 repetitions (5×3)

-The beauty of the program is in the simplicity.
+The beauty of the program is in its simplicity.
 I just like a little more spice.
 Check out the book here.
 (Not an affiliate link)

 3: Stronglifts 5x5

 I prefer StrongLifts 5x5 over Starting Strength.
 Mainly because it includes barbell rows for building the back.
 This is another simple program for building strength and putting on muscle mass.